-For some of you giving thanks to God is easy because of the abundance of His blessings you’ve known this past year, but for many 2020 has been a tough year and gratitude that is a real expression of your heart is difficult.
+For some of you giving thanks to God is easy because of an abundance of His blessings you’ve known this past year, but for many 2021 continues the hard times that began last year, and gratitude that is a real expression of your heart is difficult.

 Giving thanks frequently receives short shrift when we talk about it, because we tend to give lip service to being thankful when we’re at ease in our circumstances or we may simply not want to think about our problems.

 We can give (or hear!) moralizing lectures about gratitude.
-Giving thanks to God can also be discussed as a sort of magic charm to get God to do what we want Him to do—have you ever been told about the “power of praise”?
+Giving thanks to God is also sometimes seen as a sort of magic charm to get God to do what we want Him to do—have you ever been told about the “power of praise”?

 In our shallow treatment of gratitude, we skate over the reality of life in a fallen world.
-We fail to understand and acknowledge who God is: a good God in whom we can trust.
-Sometimes in our giving of thanks to God, we are learning to hold on to God in faith in who He is and His care for us in the midst of our griefs and bitter disappointments.
+We fail to understand and acknowledge who God is—a good God in whom we can trust.
+In giving thanks to God, we are learning to hold on to God in faith in who He is and His care for us even in the midst of our griefs and bitter disappointments.
 When Paul wrote to the church in Thessalonica about giving thanks, he was not writing to a church at ease.

 If you go back to Acts 17, you’ll find that a mob had attacked Jason’s house in Thessalonica, and Paul and Silas had to leave the city by night.
 Paul had suffered greatly in bringing the Gospel to the Thessalonians, yet in each of the first three chapters of his letter written to them a short time later, he thanked God for them (1 Thessalonians 1:2, 2:13, 3:9).
 He knew, and they knew, more persecution could come at any time.
 Paul, himself, was an example to them in giving thanks as he wrote: